Microsoft Teams Pricing: Plans, Features, and Value Explained

 Why upgrading might be worth it

-Paid plans like Essentials, Business Basic, and Business Standard offer several enhancements over the free version:
+Paid versions of Teams like Essentials, Business Basic, and Business Standard offer several additional features over the free version:

 • Longer meetings: Essentials and higher-tier plans allow group meetings for up to 30 hours with up to 300 participants, making them ideal for teams that rely heavily on video conferencing.

-• Advanced features: Paid tiers unlock tools like meeting recordings, live captions (in English), and transcripts.
+• Additional apps and support: Paid tiers unlock tools like meeting recordings, live captions, and transcripts and offer phone and web support.
 Business Standard and higher plans also include desktop versions of Microsoft 365 apps like Word, Excel, and PowerPoint.

 • Microsoft 365 Copilot: Available as an add-on ($30.00 user/month), Copilot uses AI to enhance productivity by assisting with tasks like drafting documents, analyzing data, and summarizing meetings.